MyMindSpace/final_comp_2_3_4_integration/README.md

 ## 🆘 **Support**

-For AstraDB integration support and technical questions:
+For integration support and technical questions:
 - Create an issue in this repository
 - Review the documentation in `documentations/`
-- Test AstraDB connection: `python astra_db_integration.py`
+- Test database connections: `python integration_main.py`
 - Check schema compliance in the output files
+- Verify event extraction functionality

 ---

-**🎉 Ready for AstraDB Production Deployment!**
+**🎉 Ready for Multi-Database Production Deployment!**

-This pipeline is production-ready with full AstraDB integration, vector search capabilities, and comprehensive feature engineering for real-world AI applications.
+This pipeline is production-ready with full multi-database integration, vector search capabilities, temporal event processing, and comprehensive feature engineering for real-world AI applications.